Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 It is one of the first butterflies to appear in Missouri, usually arriving in late March or early April.

-You can spot this butterfly in the prairies and grasslands of the state, where it feeds on nectar from various wildflowers.
+This butterfly can be spotted in the state’s prairies and grasslands, where it feeds on nectar from various wildflowers.

-Look for it on sunny days, when it is most active and likely to be fluttering around in search of food.
+Look for it on sunny days.
+It is most active and likely to be fluttering around for food.

 15. Little Wood Satyr